dzshn/uwu/README.md

-perfectly valid syntax, all the magic can be done when `uwu.magic` is imported: after finding the correct frame (i.e. the interpreter's state object), the *compiled bytecode* is scanned, and new bytecode is generated according to the specification, leaving "usual" code is left as-is. then, using `ctypes`, the `bytes` object at the frame's memory is overwritten by our own and, when execution is resumed (`uwu.magic` is finished), the interpreter will be running the new bytecode, completely clueless about our changes
+perfectly valid syntax, all the magic can be done when `uwu.magic` is imported: after finding the correct frame (i.e. the interpreter's state object), the *compiled bytecode* is scanned, and new bytecode is generated according to the specification, leaving "usual" code as-is. then, using `ctypes`, the `bytes` object at the frame's memory is overwritten by our own and, when execution is resumed (`uwu.magic` is finished), the interpreter will be running the new bytecode, completely clueless about our changes